fracare/GNN-for-KM3NeT-ARCA-21-strings/README.md

 # Notes:

 1. As singularity image for the analysis I used the orcanet_v1.0.4.sif image, details available at https://ml.pages.km3net.de/OrcaNet/index.html#containerization.
-2. The overall size of files used for the analysis exceeded 100GB so I did not uploaed them on github.
+2. The overall size of files used for the analysis exceeded 100GB so I did not uploaded them on github.
 Abundances are specified in GNN_KM3NeT_ARCA_carenini.pdf.